 The state of Texas offers two student loan programs to assist students in paying for college expenses: the Texas B-On-Time Loan Program and the Texas College Access Loan Program.
 An overview of each program is provided below.

 The Texas B-On-Time (BOT) Loan Program provides zero-interest loans to Texas undergraduate students attending 4-year colleges.
+Beginning with the 2015-2016 academic year, only renewal awards will be available.
 Since the program is designed to encourage Texas students to complete college in a timely manner while meeting high standards, the loan can be forgiven for students who meet certain requirements.

 Specifically, for loan forgiveness, students must graduate with a 3.0 grade point average (on a 4.0 point scale) and must:

 Either way, this program is a good deal for Texas students.
 If a student qualifies for forgiveness, great — he or she won't have to pay back the BOT loan, and graduating within the specified time period may mean the chance to start working and earning a paycheck earlier.
 If a student doesn't qualify for forgiveness, he or she has still financed part of a college education with a zero-interest loan, and you literally can't get a better interest rate than that.

 Note that the BOT program is not an entitlement program.
 It is dependent on funding from the Texas Legislature and may be funded at a level that does not meet the full demand for loans.
 Availability of funds at a particular school is based on whether the school is participating in the program and the amount of appropriations the school has received.
 Applicants for BOT loans are strongly encouraged to contact their school's financial aid office as early as possible.

 For more information and to apply for a BOT loan, visit the Texas B-On-Time Loan Program page.